-The Department of Defense definition for "prior service," is not standard as each of the services defines prior service (for enlistment purposes) differently:
+The Department of Defense definition for "prior service" is not standard as each of the services defines it differently:

+Navy and Marine Corps.
 The Navy considers applicants with 180 consecutive days or more of prior active duty service as "prior service."
 Those with less than 180 consecutive days of prior active duty service are considered non-prior service (NPS) applicants.
-However, they must meet RE-Code eligibility requirements (or receive an approved waiver).
+However, they must meet RE Code eligibility requirements (or receive an approved waiver).

 For enlistment purposes, the Marine Corps defines prior service as:

-- Those individuals who have successfully completed the recruit/basic training sponsored by their former service, or
+- Those individuals who have successfully completed the recruit/basic training sponsored by their former service

-- Those individuals who have failed to complete recruit/basic training, and who have been given a DD Form 214 and assigned a reenlistment code, or
+- Those individuals who have failed to complete recruit/basic training, and who have been given a DD Form 214 and assigned a reenlistment code

 Prior Service Quotas